White House says Trump didn’t know former adviser Flynn had lobbied for Turkey

 “When you’re a private citizen, you’re allowed to engage in legal activities,” Spicer said.
 “I don’t have anything further on that but I think there’s . . . nothing nefarious about doing anything that’s legal as long as the proper paperwork is filed.”

-U.S. citizens who lobby on behalf of a foreign government or political entities must register with the Justice Department, according to the Foreign Agent Registration Act.
+U.S. citizens who lobby on behalf of a foreign government or political entity must register with the Justice Department, according to the Foreign Agent Registration Act.
 Failure to register is a felony.

 Flynn was fired last month as Trump’s national security adviser for misleading Vice President Mike Pence about conversations he had with Russian Ambassador Sergey Kislyak in late December.
 But he’s not the first Trump official whose background has raised uncomfortable questions.

-Democrats accused Trump of trying to force the Senate to confirm his Cabinet-level nominees without allowing them to properly vet them because of a failure to turn in required paperwork and reaching agreements with the independent Office of Government Ethics to resolve potential ethical conflicts.
-Trump nominees to head the departments of the Navy and the Army both withdrew after saying they could not comply with government ethnics rules.
+Democrats accused Trump of trying to force the Senate to confirm his Cabinet-level nominees without allowing them to properly vet them because of a failure to turn in required paperwork and before they’d reached agreements with the independent Office of Government Ethics to resolve potential ethical conflicts.
+Trump nominees to head the departments of the Navy and the Army both withdrew after saying they could not comply with government ethics rules.

 Trump himself has been criticized for not divesting himself of his businesses, including his Washington hotel, the building for which he leases from the federal government.